skip to content

 • To meet the remunerated hours test, the corporation must have paid its employees for at least 5,500 hours per year in its current or previous taxation year.
 Where the number of hours worked falls below this threshold, the SBD rate will be reduced linearly when the number of hours paid per year falls between 5,000 and 5,500 hours.
 Where the hours are less than 5,000, no SBD will be available.

-• Small-and medium-sized businesses (SMBs) in the MOP industries that do not meet the remunerated hours test can benefit from the full SBD rate if 50% or more of their activities are in the MOP sector.
+• SMBs in the MOP industries that do not meet the remunerated hours test can benefit from the full SBD rate if 50% or more of their activities are in the MOP sector.
 Where this proportion is between 25% and 50%, the SBD rate will be reduced.

 Newfoundland and Labrador

 The following jurisdictions levy an employer payroll tax on remuneration for individuals employed in that jurisdiction.
-Tax rates for 2024 are listed below.
-This chart does not include certain other taxes paid by employees as a payroll deduction in NWT, Nunavut, and Québec.
+Tax rates for 2025 are listed below.
+This chart does not include workers' safety and compensation board premiums, Quebec's contribution related to labour standards, and Quebec's contribution to the Workforce Skills Development and Recognition Fund (WSDRF).
+This chart also does not include certain other taxes paid by employees as a payroll deduction in Northwest Territories, Nunavut, and Québec.

 Employer payroll tax